Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Acknowledgment

 \section{Acknowledgment}

-The presented results are part of the author's diploma thesis.
-Therefore, he would like to thank the Associate Institute for Signal Processing and the Institute for Circuit Theory and Signal Processing at Technische Universit\"at M\"unchen, for hosting him during this work. \ifCLASSOPTIONcaptionsoff
+The presented results are part of the author's \emph{Diplomarbeit} (equivalent to a Master Thesis) \cite{Stein10}.
+The thesis has been conducted from November 2009 till October 2010 at the Associate Institute for Signal Processing, Technische Universit\"at M\"unchen.